PlanetPolly/beautiful-jekyll/researchexperience.md

 Current research interests lie in the field of **Artificial Photosynthesis**, including OER (oxygen evolution reaction), HER (hydrogen evolution reaction, MOR (methanol oxidation reaction), FAOR (formic acid oxidation reaction), etc., as well as their mechanisms in materials' formation, electrochemistry procedures.

 ## Experience
-More detailed than my curriculum vitae</br>
+More detailed than my curriculum vitae <br>
 Sometimes I think it's absurd to have such an extensive experience, some professor even just regarded me as a visiting student; I appreciate it because that's how I cross the threshold of doing research.

 *Jan.
 2019 — present* <br>